EBISPOT/ICBO2017/README.md

 All the mappings should be of GOOD confidence.
 This means that Zooma found an exact label (or synonym) match for our traits in OLS.

 We want to map our traits to EFO.
 Some already mapped to EFO and that's great!
-We still need to look at them though to make sure that we are satisfied with the mapping, or that we don't need to alter our search to include more traits.
+We still need to look at them though to make sure that we are satisfied with the mapping, or that we don't need to expand our search to include more ontology classes.

 For example `Age at smoking initiation in chronic obstructive pulmonary disease` mapped to `EFO_0000341` with label `chronic obstructive pulmonary disease`.
 We want to keep that mapping, but there is room for another one to be included.
-If we go to (OLS)[www.ebi.ac.uk/ols] and search for `smoking initiation` we get the EFO term `EFO_0005670`.
+If we go to OLS (www.ebi.ac.uk/ols) and search for `smoking initiation` we get the EFO term `EFO_0005670`.
 So in this case we can have 2 mappings.
 We can add a row in our `traits-2.tsv` file to reflect the extra annotation.

 Do the same for the other traits mapped to EFO.